ryanbabu114/Internship-Task/README.md

-# 🚀 HackSphere 2025 – Landing Page Challenge
+# 🚀 Internship Task – Landing Page Challenge

-Welcome to the **HackSphere 2025 Landing Page Task**!
 Design a beautiful, responsive landing page for our fictional global hackathon event using **any tech stack** of your choice.
 This is your chance to get creative while following a basic brief.

 ---

 ## 📝 Task Description

-Create a landing page for **HackSphere 2025**, a global 48-hour hackathon bringing together developers, designers, and creators.
+Create a landing page for our fictional hackathon - **HackSphere 2025**, a global 48-hour hackathon bringing together developers, designers, and creators.

 ### 🎯 Required Sections

 #### 1. 🔥 Hero Section
-- Event Name: `HackSphere 2025`
+- Event Name: `HackSphere 2025`(fictional)
 - Tagline: _“Code.
 Create.
 Conquer.”_
 - Event Date & Location: `June 20–22, 2025 – Online`
 - CTA Button: **Register Now**